by the Center for Human-Carnivore Coexistence (5/20)

 Ultimately, people will determine where wolves can live.10 Wolves once were the most widely distributed land mammal worldwide.
 Today, they inhabit parts of North America, Europe, and Asia.
 As long as people tolerate them, wolves can persist in regions with many people.10,12 For example, over 2,300 wolves live in Minnesota18, a state with 5.6 million people and an average population density of 71 people per square mile.19 About 850 wolves live in Wisconsin18, a state with 5.8 million people and an average population density of 107 people per square mile.19 For comparison, Colorado has 5.8 million people and an average population density of 56 people per square mile.19 Colorado’s population is heavily concentrated in the Front Range, with only about 10% of residents living in the Western Slope.
 As another comparison, over 11,000 wolves now live in Europe, including near large cities.
 This is about twice as many wolves as the 6000 wolves that now live in the lower 48 U.S. states.10 Europe is half the area of the lower U.S. with twice the average human population density.20

 The best habitat for wolves in Colorado would be public lands where there is abundant prey and open space and less potential for conflict with people.12 Much of the more remote public lands, particularly wilderness areas, are at higher elevations.
 In some areas, wolf prey like elk and deer seasonally migrate to lower elevations during winter.
 This includes private lands in valley bottoms, which can be productive21 and a refuge from hunting and thus attractive to wildlife.22 If wolves follow their prey to private lands, this would increase the risk of conflict with people and livestock.
+Conversely, grazing of livestock on public land where wolves reside would also increase the risk of conflict.
 A variety of strategies are available to prevent and reduce such conflicts (see Wolves and Livestock Information Sheet and Wolves and Human Safety Information Sheet).

 Wolves currently live in Colorado, so why do some people still want to reintroduce more wolves?